vent-dev/odin-recipes/README.md

-This project is used to demonstrate my basic, foundation skills of HTML (HyperText Markup Language).
+This project is used to demonstrate my basic, foundation skills of HTML (HyperText Markup Language) and to showcase my git skills and my commit style.